tonethar/IGME-330-Spring-2020/weekly/interstitial.md

       - *web APIs* such as Google Maps and MapBox
       - an *MVVM* framework - Vue.js.
 MVVM stands for "Model View View-Model" (kind of a super-powered MVC)
         - BTW: this MVVM architectural pattern is what the [React](https://reactjs.org) and [Angular](https://angular.io) frameworks use - and there is currently a big demand for developers who understand how to use these frameworks
-  - understanding these 4 remaining *units* of content are crucial to your success on Project 3
+    - understanding these 4 remaining *units* of content is crucial to your success on Project 3
     - some of the content from previous semesters - using the "cloud storage" Firebase API for example - has been made optional and extra credit - see the myCourses dropboxes, and the links at the bottom of this page